rmaicle/sut/README.md

 utm:...
 ~~~

-## Compiler Option

 The configuration file directory must be specified to the compiler using the
 `-J` option.
-This commandline option tells the compiler where to look for
+This commandline option tells the compiler where to look for string imports.
-string imports.

 ~~~
 dmd -unittest -J=<directory> ...